 - 1 That the Outstanding Natural and Coastal Natural Character Landscapes are of the highest priority, as directed by the Resource Management Act.

 The mechanisms selected must therefore seek to protect their values and also be supported by well-developed objectives and policies. - 2 That any performance standard, in order to be effective and efficient, must have certainty and a measurable outcome.
 If this cannot be achieved then an alternative to a performance standard is required.

-- 3 The aesthetic diversity and mosaic nature of large parts of the Peninsula presents the challenge of "consistent variety" in the landscape.
+presents the challenge of "consistent variety" in the landscape.
 This suggests that a rule based approach is less likely to be effective as the rules may not apply equally and fairly to the majority of situations i.e., the diverse range of site types and locations result in many valid exceptions to a rule.
-This suggests that site by site assessment may be more flexible and fair and enable greater consideration of individual sites and ultimately better landscape "fit". - 4 The need to acknowledge and provide for farming as part of the working landscape.
-This needs to be balanced with Point 3 above, with provision made for some activities and buildings to occur as of right. - 5 To avoid complexity in rules.
+This suggests that site by site assessment may be more flexible and fair and enable greater consideration of individual sites and ultimately better landscape "fit".

+4 The need to acknowledge and provide for farming as part of the working